AveryData/AveryData.github.io/_learning/business_ideas.md

 - Could be YouTube too
 - Could put a specialty on Modern Engineers (becoming more stats saavy.)
 - Could be about doing college / choosing major / finding jobs
+- Just one course on LinkedIn (how to do data science )

 ##### Book (note these could be ebooks? or thrown into online courses)
 - Utah data viz book